netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 90-additional-fields.conf

 Sets additional quick and easy fields.
+Supporting mapping or ruby files are used - see support/ and ruby/ in conf.d/.
 Currently we have (for Netsage's use):
  - sensor_group  = TACC, AMPATH, etc.  (based on matching sensor names to regexes)
  - sensor_type   = Circuit, Archive, Exchange Point, or Regional Network  (based on matching sensor names to regexes)
  - country_scope = Domestic, International, or Mixed  (based on src and dst countries, where Domestic = US, Puerto Rico, or Guam)
- - is_network_testing = yes, no  (yes if discipline = 'CS.Network Testing and Monitoring' or port = 5001, 5101, or 5201)
+ - is_network_testing = yes, no  (yes if discipline from the science registry is 'CS.Network Testing and Monitoring' or port = 5001, 5101, or 5201)

 ### 95-cleanup.conf